hjanime/SPADEVizR/README.md

 export(AC,filename = "export.txt")
 ```

 # <a name="report"/> 7.
-Generate report
+Generation of a report

+A functionality allows to generate a document bringing together all features of the SPADEVizR package.
-The `generateReport()` function allows to easily generate a PDF file containing all desired plots.
-A vector combining viewer names and stat objects ('AC', 'DAC', 'CC' and 'CCR) specifying the order of the desired plots can be provided to the `select.plots` parameter among:
+This document can be generated using the `generateReport()` function and takes a `Results` or `SPADEResults` object.
+This function needs a path to a PDF file and a vector specifying all desired plots by combining vizualisation nicknames and stat objects (`AC`, `DAC`, `CC` and `CCR`).
+This vector specify the order of the plots in the report and must be provided to the `select.plots` parameter.
+Allowed elements in this vector are among:

  * "[count](#count_viewer_function)" (included by default): Display an representation showing the number of cells for each cluster
  * "[tree](#tree_viewer_function)" (included by default): Display a tree representation showing combined SPADE trees